 To read more about opossums, visit this page here.

 In 2016 I became a flight attendant.
 In 2017 my husband and I moved to Texas.
 I still have an immense passion for wildlife, but, I am currently unable to raise any opossums or other wildlife.
 I greatly miss them but one day soon will be helping them like I used to.
 For now, I will continue to educate the general public and those who visit this site.
+Every day at work I am teaching the people that I work with about the wonders of opossums and why they are so much greater than people give them credit for.
 I'm slowly being known as the opossum girl with my airline.. and you can bet that I am not ashamed of that.